Larsnihlmark/Vue-Color-Changer/README.md

 # <h1>Vue-Color-Changer</h1>

-Test new framework when simple background-color changer with text and decimal values.
+Test new framework with a simple background-color changer with text and decimal values.

 Try out Demo  [here](https://larsnihlmark.github.io/VueColorChanger/)